 Define separate requirements for live and pre-recorded time-based media, similar to the approach taken in WCAG 2.

-Define where possible tolerances and quality levels for accessibility requirements, for example to distinguish between inadequate, sufficient, and good implementations of the requirements.
+Define where possible tolerances and quality levels for accessibility requirements, for example to distinguish between inadequate, sufficient, and good implementations of the requirements where this can be done in objective ways.

-Define accessibility requirements for both live and pre-recorded time-based media.
-Examples of such requirements might include text alternatives and labels for buttons of the media player, keyboard support, and ensuring that media does not play automatically for longer periods or otherwise causes interference for users.
+Define accessibility requirements for both live and pre-recorded time-based media players.
+Examples of such requirements might include text alternatives and labels for buttons of the media player, keyboard support of player controls, and ensuring that players do not play media automatically for longer periods than 3 seconds or otherwise causes interference for users.

+How guidance documents accompanying the technical standard might contribute to addressing this situation

+Example guidance to help address this situation could include:

 Define consistent ways for content providers to declare the accessibility quality levels of the live and pre-recorded time-based content they provide.
 For example, a content provider may declare that it provides an average of X% accuracy for captions of live audio and Y% accuracy for pre-recorded audio.

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

 Provide examples to illustrate the situation and potential approaches to help address the situation (similar to the examples in this document).

 Provide explanations of the benefits and limitations of automated captions and image recognition, as well as good practices in supplementing such automation with human quality assurance.